wp-plugins/easy/readme.txt

 == Change log ==

+= 0.9.5.5 =
+ * NEW - date control brick (compatible for wp 3.7+)

 = 0.9.5.4 =
- * Czech translation .. wanna translate it to your language.. go ahead :)
+ * NEW - Czech translation .. wanna translate it to your language.. go ahead :)

 = 0.9.5.3 =
  * added sorting by meta (new meta key filed)